chanbengz/blog/content/posts/nus-sws/index.md

 +++
-title = 'NUS SOC Summer Workshop 2024 Summary' date = 2024-07-24T15:59:38+08:00
-summary = "What a short day it was as a student in Singapore!
+title = 'Stories in Summer of NUS' date = 2024-07-24T15:59:38+08:00 summary = "What a short day it was as a student in Singapore!
 Dont wanna go back!" math = false